 Would you benefit from a reverse mortgage?
 At Community Mortgage, we are a team of San Diego reverse mortgage specialists who believe in the role of real estate to help build our clients’ financial well-being.
 We help our customers select the best financial solutions for their unique situation and needs and help them understand their options.

 How Can a Reverse Mortgage Help You?

-If you are a senior aged 62 or older, you have the opportunity of accessing your home’s valuable equity through a reverse mortgage without having to sell your home.
-While these mortgages are aimed specifically at homeowners who own their homes outright, they can also be available to those who have a small balance on their existing mortgage and equity in their home.
+If you are a senior aged 62 or older, you have the opportunity of accessing your home’s valuable equity, through a reverse mortgage, without having to sell your home or give up ownership.

-A reverse mortgage allows eligible homeowners to convert their equity either into cash or an equity line of credit.
-Reverse mortgages offer seniors financial security by
+A reverse mortgage allows eligible homeowners to convert their equity, either into tax free cash, or an equity line of credit.
+Reverse mortgages offer seniors financial security by: